-Now, moving from the phase-based management of waterfall to agile, how can companies benefit from having multidisciplinary teams?
+Now, moving from the phase-based management of Waterfall to Agile, how can companies benefit from having multidisciplinary teams?

 For an established company, this is a long road.
 But your competitor has already started doing it and your only advantage is that you (still) have more resources than the startup next door.
-When will your organization improve and become truly agile?
+When will your organization improve and become truly Agile?

+When it comes to multidisciplinary teams, how is your company doing?
 How are the teams in your company structured?
 Does that structure support information exchange between departments or specialization of individuals?
-How are HR decisions integrated into your agile strategy?
-Please share your views in the comment section below.
+How are HR decisions integrated into your Agile strategy?